Just-Vit/Just-Vit/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👋      Hi, I'm Vit Justinov "@vi-u" and it is
+👋      Hi, I'm Just Vit "@Just-Vit" and it is my contribution:

 ⚡ "Another try to make IT right!"

-👀      I’m interested in cyber security and full-stack devops 🌱 I’m currently teaching as I go
+👀      I’m interested in cyber security and full-stack devops

+🌱      I’m currently teaching as I go

-👯      I’m looking to collaborate on cyber security devops 📫 Please reach me on vit.us@hotmail.com
+👯      I’m looking to collaborate on cyber security devops

+📫      Please reach me on vit.us@hotmail.com

     In an attempt to make IT applications more structured, I have numbered the repositories with integers so that